truptireddy23/truptireddy23/README.md

 ### About Me

- Hi, I'm a Data Analyst.
-So, being a Coding enthusiast, Debugger, Coffee Connoisseur, Experience Designer is a part of the experience.
- I have pursued a Masters Degree in Computer Science with a Track in Data Science from NC State University, with a passion for solving complex problems and building impactful solutions.
- Previously, I have worked on tech stacks like Machine Learning, Web Development and Data Science to turn ideas into turn-key projects.

- I have a keen interest in data-driven decision-making and software engineering, with experience in web development, database management, and data visualization tools like Power BI and Tableau.
-I enjoy learning new technologies and applying them to real-world projects.
+ Hi, I’m a Data Analyst and coding enthusiast with a knack for debugging and experience design.
+I have a Bachelor’s degree in Computer Engineering from SPPU and am an incoming Fall 2025 MS in Information Management (MSIM) student at the prestigious University of Illinois Urbana-Champaign (UIUC).

+My experience spans SAP ABAP development and Data Analytics, complemented by previous work in Machine Learning, Web Development, and Data Science—turning ideas into turnkey solutions.
+I’m passionate about solving complex problems and designing impactful experiences.

 <!-- 👯 I'm currently seeking full-time opportunities in data analytics and software engineering roles where I can contribute, learn, upskill, and grow.-->